elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_04.md

 ### What is a Confusion Matrix?

-A confusion matrix is a table used to evaluate the performance of a classification model.
+A confusion matrix is a table used in the evaluation of a classification model's performance.
+It provides an overview of how well a model is performing by comparing the predicted classes to the actual classes.
+The four main components of a confusion matrix are:
-In general it compares the actual vs. the predicted class and shows the following:

-- TP (True Positive)
-- FP (False Positive)
-- TN (True Negative)
-- FN (False Negative)
+True Positives (TP):
+These are the cases where the model correctly identified the positive class.

+False Positives (FP):
+These are the cases where the model predicted the positive class, but the true class was actually negative.

+True Negatives (TN):
+These are the cases where the model correctly identified the negative class.

+False Negatives (FN):
+These are the cases where the model predicted the negative class, but the true class was actually positive.

 ## Task 2